QuickToBeSlow/Js-Pixel-Art-V2/README.md

-go to alphaeditor.p5js.org in order to use the program.
-Right now, the bug I am trying to fix is the bug that edits all of the frames inside of the array instead of just the one I selected.
+The purpose of this project is to create a functional animation maker in which the user draws with large pixels of any color and can edit multiple frames of the animation separately.
+Of course there will be many other important features, but that's just the basics.